 The Medicare Safety Net threshold amounts are indexed to the Consumer Price Index on 1 January each year when patient threshold accumulations are reset.
-As such, it is likely that the threshold amounts will increase slightly from 1 January 2023.

 - The Original Medicare Safety Net (OMSN) increases the 85% Medicare rebate to 100% of the MBS fee for the remainder of the year once the threshold is reached.
-The current 2022 OMSN threshold for everyone enrolled in Medicare is \$495.60. - The Extended Medicare Safety Net (EMSN) provides an increase in benefits of up to 80% of out-of-pocket costs once an annual threshold has been reached.
+The current 2023 OMSN threshold for everyone enrolled in Medicare is \$531.70. - The Extended Medicare Safety Net (EMSN) provides an increase in benefits of up to 80% of out-of-pocket costs once an annual threshold has been reached.
 All out-of-hospital out-of-pocket costs (the difference between the MBS out-of-hospital rebate and the doctor's charge) contribute to the EMSN.
-There are two 2022 EMSN thresholds.
-The EMSN non-concessional threshold is \$2,249.80 and the concessional threshold/Family Tax Benefit Part A threshold is \$717.90.
+There are two 2023 EMSN thresholds.
+The EMSN non-concessional threshold is \$2,414 and the concessional threshold/Family Tax Benefit Part A threshold is \$770.30.